gfjreg/CommonCrawl/readme.md

 * filequeue.py A small class to keep track of files in SQS queue.

 * example.json Example of output stored in the bucket from one file, using current worker.py

-* server.py A flask server to explore results and to keep track of instances, queue positions.